Still being written. Sorry about the stubs and errors!

 Code Description

-Now, we need to cluster our data in two ways: migration-based, and spatially.
-We will be using different frameworks for each, and…
+As we mentioned before, we need to cluster our data in two ways: migration-based, and spatially.
+For each one of these approaches we used:

 Clusters Alignment